 After acquiring $18 million in venture funding, Momentum Machines, a company that developed the first robot grill master, is one step closer to opening its first fast food restaurant.
 It will be located in San Francisco, although there’s no word yet on its opening date.

 In 2012, Momentum Machines launched the Autonomous Grill Master, a robot that slices, grills, assembles, and bags burgers in just an hour.
 Founders Alex Vardakostas and Steven Frehn tried to revolutionize the way food is prepared.
-Now, the robotics company has secured venture funding and is ready to take over the fast food industry.
+Now, the robotics company has secured venture funding and is ready to take over the automation in fast food industry.

 Our device isn’t meant to make employees more efficient but it’s meant to completely obviate them.